Maria Theresa of Spain: Birth and early life

-Born at the Royal Monastery of El Escorial on 10 September 1638, Maria Theresa was the eighth child and seventh daughter of Philip IV & III and his first wife Elisabeth of France.
-As a member of the House of Austria, Maria Theresa was entitled to use the title Archduchess of Austria.
+Born at the Royal Monastery of El Escorial on 10 September 1638, Maria Theresa was the eighth child and seventh daughter of Philip IV of Spain and his first wife Elisabeth of France.
+As a member of the House of Habsburg, Maria Theresa was entitled to use the title Archduchess of Austria.
 She was baptized on 7 October by Cardinal Gaspar de Borja y Velasco, with Francesco I d'Este, Duke of Modena and Marie de Bourbon, Princess of Carignan, as godparents.